The Purpose of the SPEAK Test

 What is the SPEAK test?

-The SPEAK test is an in-person 20-minute recorded oral examination (total testing time from check-in to completion is about 45 minutes).
 The test is used to evaluate the spoken English of International TAs.
 The test is available only to students holding or under consideration for a teaching assistantship.
 SPEAK test scores cannot be sent to or accepted from other educational institutions.

 What score is required to pass the SPEAK test?